 Much of the town square has looked just this way for centuries, so Grote Markt gives off a feeling of substantial history and a bustling modern city at the same time.
 With open air cafés, festivals, concerts, and the regular Saturday street market filling the area, there is always something to see here.

-Unlike Amsterdam, where Dam Square and many of the other squares are crowded beyond capacity, there’s still plenty of room to relax and enjoy the slower pace and space in Haarlem.
+Unlike in busy Amsterdam where Dam Square and many of the other squares are crowded beyond capacity, there’s still plenty of room to relax and enjoy the slower pace and space here.

 Take a look inside to see its elaborate interior and its central attraction—the organ once played by Handel and a 10-year-old Mozart is one of the most popular things to see in Haarlem.
 There are more than 400 gravestones embedded in the floor, including those for notable Haarlemmers such as Frans Hals and Pieter Teyler van der Hulst.